pumar/nli_pt/README.md

 ### The Model
 The author of the paper applied a plethora of algorithms to their dataset and checked the final F1-score calculated by the competition's judges.
 Here, only the best overall model will be applied.

-It consists of a non-parametric linear SVM applied on a bag-of-words tokenization scheme enriched with ngrams with n from 2-9.
+It consists of a non-parametric linear SVM applied on a bag-of-words tokenization scheme enriched with ngrams, n from 2-9.